 Grand Total = 6960 Caloric Surplus (Roughly 2lbs of potential fat gain)

 Even with “dieting,” Larry is ending the month in a gain.
-These are moderate numbers, but the way.
-Many of you can attest to have a good 1000+ calorie day here or there in binge mode.
+These are moderate numbers, by the way.
+Many of you can attest to having a good 1000+ calorie day here or there in binge mode.

 While these numbers paint a more black and white picture of the situation, they do lend to an example of why maintenance takes just as much focus and care as fat loss does.

-2. Thinking it is time to eat crap again.
+2. Thinking it is time to eat nothing but crap again.

 3. Not accounting for activity changes.